Linaro/lava/doc/migration.rst

    The upgrade will bring in a new kernel, so a reboot is recommended at this point.

-   .. tip:: ``apt`` has migrated to version 1.0 in Trusty, which means
+   .. tip:: ``apt`` has migrated to version 1.0 in Jessie, which means
             that some commands can now be run as just ``apt`` as well as the previous ``apt-get``.
 See man 1 apt after the upgrade.